nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

    - In the **"Name your file..."** field, type `LICENSE`.

 4. **Choose a License Template**
-   - At the top right of the editor, click **"Choose a license template"**.
+   - At the top left of the editor, click **"Choose a license template"**.
    - Select the **MIT License** from the list.

 5. **Customize the License**